Noodulz/Noodulz.me/_posts/2020-01-16-why-im-screwing-myself-over-with-a-linux-os-dev-project-and-how-you-can-too-part-1.markdown

 ---
-title: Why I'm Screwing Myself Over with a Linux OS Dev Project and How you Can Too!
+title: Why I'm Screwing Myself Over with a Linux OS Dev Project and How You Can Too!
   (part 1)
 date: 2020-01-16 13:39:00 -05:00
 ---